 Interface files contain a nonempty set of procedure and function declarations without implementations and may contain end-of-line comments.
 Interface files have the extension .ixi.
-To use the procedures and functions declared in interface file F.ixi, a source file declares the top-level declaration "use F;".
+To use the procedures and functions declared in interface file F.ixi, a source file includes the top-level declaration "use F", optionally terminated by a semicolon.
 This causes the compiler to look for F.ixi.
-The semicolon at the end of the use declaration is optional.
-All such declarations must precede all procedure and function definitions.
+All such "use" declarations must precede all procedure and function definitions.

-Multiple use declarations within a source file are permitted.
-The same function or procedure may be declared in multiple .ixi files that are read in and may also be defined in the source file.
-Its signature must match everywhere it appears.
+Multiple "use" declarations are permitted within one source file.
+The same function or procedure may be declared in multiple .ixi files that are read in and may also be defined in the source file, but its signature must match everywhere it appears.
 Therefore, it is legal to reference an interface more than once in a source file.